mehedygroup/fetch-prs/README.md

 ## Description

-`fetch-prs` is a Go-based tool designed to fetch list pull requests from GitHub repositories.
+`fetch-prs` is a tool to fetch and list your GitHub pull requests across multiple repositories within a custom date range.

 ## Features